Mennonite cuisine

-Mennonite cuisine is food that is unique to and/or commonly associated with Mennonites, a Christian denomination that came out of sixteenth-century Protestant Reformation in Switzerland and the Netherlands.
-Because of persecution, they lived in community and fled to Prussia, Russia, North America, and Latin America.
-Groups like the Russian Mennonites developed a sense of ethnicity, which included cuisine adapted from the countries where they lived; thus, the term "Mennonite cuisine" does not apply to all, or even most Mennonites today, especially those outside of the traditional ethnic Mennonite groups.
+Mennonite cuisine is food associated with Mennonites, members of Christian denominations that came out of the Anabaptist movement in sixteenth-century Switzerland and Netherlands.
+Because of persecution and discrimination against their close-knit communities, they migrated to Prussia, Russia, Poland and the Americas.
+Groups like the Russian Mennonites developed a sense of ethnicity, which included cuisine adapted from the countries where they lived.
+Thus, the term Mennonite cuisine does not apply to all, or even most, Mennonites today, especially those outside of the traditional ethnic Mennonite groups.
 Nor is the food necessarily unique to Mennonites, most of the dishes being variations on recipes common to the countries (Netherlands, Poland, Ukraine, Russia, Latin America) where they reside or resided in the past.

-Mennonites do not have any dietary restrictions as exist in some other religious groups.
+Mennonites do not have any customary dietary restrictions as exist in some other religious groups.
 Some conservative Mennonites abstain from alcohol, but other Mennonites do not, with Mennonite distilleries existing as early as the late 16th century.